How has the co-op job search process changed?

 - If you will be looking for your first co-op don’t worry – everything will be covered in the co-op preparation course you will enroll in.

-- Complete your required skills profile available on your NUcareers dashboard.
-The skills profile features a variety of questions/categories with pull down menu choice responses.
+- Complete your profile available on your NUworks dashboard.
+The profile features a variety of questions/categories with pull down menu choice responses.
 The profile allows you to highlight various elements of your background that employers can search on to help in both focusing on the job applicants of most interest to them and in identifying potential candidates who have opted into the co-op candidate database.

 Your Co-op Coordinator will, of course, always be available to assist you with any aspect of these processes or any matter relating to your co-op job search.